Skip to content

 Q: What is the difference between Energy Star and Energy Star Most Efficient?

 Energy Star is the EPA’s baseline efficiency certification.
-Energy Star Most Efficient is awarded annually to the top-performing products within the already-certified pool — a meaningful step above the standard label, which is why the Vellgoo carries an edge in long-term running costs for comparable use.
+Moreover, the EPA awards Energy Star Most Efficient annually to the top-performing products within the already-certified pool — a meaningful step above the standard label, which is why the Vellgoo carries an edge in long-term running costs for comparable use.

 Q: Can the AEOCKY cover 4,500 square feet in a typical residential basement?